 Francesca started Suzuki violin at the age of three.
 As a soloist in Carol Sykes’ Suzuki Ensemble they won the Kiwanis Canadian Ensemble Prize and later she was awarded the 1981 Cape Cod Symphony Scholarship.
-Francesca received her bachelor’s degree from New England Conservatory in May 1990 where she played in masterclasses with Dorothy Delay.
+Francesca received her bachelor’s degree from New England Conservatory (NEC) in May 1990 where she played in masterclasses with Dorothy Delay.
 Her second year of NEC she performed with the Colorado String Quartet and Jean-Pierre Rampal in Woods Hole, MA.
-In August 1990 she went on to play with the New World Symphony directed by Michael Tilson Thomas for two years.
+In 1990 she went on to play with the New World Symphony (NWS) directed by Michael Tilson Thomas for two years.
 They toured Japan and United Kingdom and the string quartet she played in at NWS was chosen for performances in Miami, New York and Montana.
-Francesca has enjoyed other chamber music experiences including Kent/Blossom Chamber Music Festival led by Cleveland Orchestra; Kansas City Chamber Orchestra from 1994 until 2015; and was a member of the Brookside String Quartet for over 12 years.
-Orchestral experiences include Naples Philharmonic from Fall 1992 to spring 1993; National Repertory Orchestra in Summer 1988; Colorado Music Festival, Summer 1993.
+Francesca has enjoyed other chamber music experiences including Kent/Blossom Chamber Music Festival led by Cleveland Orchestra, Kansas City Chamber Orchestra and was a member of the Brookside String Quartet for over 12 years.
+Orchestral experiences include Naples Philharmonic, National Repertory Orchestra and Colorado Music Festival.
 Throughout her Orchestral career she enjoyed playing under conductors Eiji Oue, Otto Werner-Mueller, Christoff Dochnyani, Leonard Slatkin, Sir George Solti, and Joseph Silverstein.

 There are so many!
 But I find Brahms to be inspiring because I can almost sense his depth of emotion in the music before I even play it.
 His sense of texture, and/or harmonies, and rhythm command a certain atmosphere or emotion.